romuluspsf/romuluspsf-site/index.md

 ## Public Safety Updates

 Stay connected with our local Police and Fire Departments on Facebook.
-If Facebook feeds to not appear, please check your browser settings.
+If Facebook feeds do not appear below, please check your browser settings.

 <div style="display: flex; flex-wrap: wrap; gap: 20px; justify-content: center;">